-39. Payment for Response Costs.
+39. Payment for Past Response Costs.

 a.
-Respondent shall pay U.S. EPA all Response Costs not inconsistent with the NCP.
-On a periodic basis, U.S. EPA will send Respondent a bill requiring payment that consists of an Itemized Cost Summary.
-Respondent shall make all payments within 30 calendar days of receipt of each bill requiring payment, except as otherwise provided in Paragraph 41 of this Settlement Agreement.
-Payment shall be made to U.S. EPA by Electronic Funds Transfer ("EFT") in accordance with current EFT procedures to be provided to Respondent by U.S. EPA Region 5, and shall be accompanied by a statement identifying the name and address of the party making payment, the Lindsay Light II Site OU 18 name, and Site/Spill ID Number 05YT, and the U.S. EPA docket number for this action.
+Within 30 days after the Effective Date, Respondent shall pay to U.S. EPA \$12,853.81 for Past Response Costs.
+Payment shall be made to U.S. EPA by Electronic Funds Transfer ("EFT") in accordance with current EFT procedures to be provided to Respondent by U.S. EPA Region 5, and shall be accompanied by a statement identifying the name and address of the party making payment, the Site name, and Site/Spill ID Number 05YT, and the U.S. EPA docket number for this action.